Best Domain Registrars for Canada

 Site owners working Bluehost enjoy a free hosting package with each domain and you can choose between shared, WordPress, VPS, dedicated, or reseller hosting.

-A complete package that includes hosting, security and one domain name cost just under $24 a year.
+The best domain registrars like Bluehost offer complete packages that include hosting, security and one domain name which cost under $24 a year.

 Namecheap entices website owners focused on budget, but they also offer a number of services with domain names.
 The company began in 2000 and today manage more than seven million domains.
 Lifehacker.com named them the Best Domain Name Registrar of 2010.